 Each gem begins as, quite literally, a diamond in the rough, one of many in the packets Venus Jewel receives from its portfolio of ethical suppliers.
-From this moment, each stone will be evaluated, polished and sold in an individual packet.
+From this moment, each diamond will be evaluated, polished and sold in an individual packet.

 Here, Venus Jewel begins the work of considering what will emerge from the rough.
-Detailed models of each stone enable us to consider the possibilities of polishing the rough into one gem of maximum size or cutting it into several gems that are smaller in size, but offer greater quality and overall value.
+Detailed models of each diamond enable us to consider the possibilities of polishing the rough into one gem of maximum size or cutting it into several gems that are smaller in size, but offer greater quality and overall value.

 "The one standard that goes into our design is 'Would I be happy to buy this diamond for someone I love?'"

 After planning, almost all of Venus Jewel's rough is sawn into one or more diamonds, in accordance with the planner's vision, by computer-aided machines in our Surat facility.
 In contrast to the old image of a cutter with a hammer and cleaving chisel, these lasers operate noiselessly and precisely, painstakingly flashing atom after atom from the stone.

 Far from removing the artist from the equation, though, our diamond sawing operation requires careful work to set the stone perfectly in the machine and program the necessary cuts.
 Our cutters are also looking to the future, continually experimenting with new methods and tools to make the process more precise and efficient.